surniaulula/wpsso/readme.txt

 There's no need to manually re-enter descriptions, titles, product information, re-select images / videos, etc. like other meta tag, SEO and Schema markup plugins.

-WPSSO can be used as your one and only *social and search optimization* plugin, or in combination with your favorite SEO plugin to improve its meta tags and Schema markup (including, All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).
+WPSSO can be used as your one and only *social and search optimization* plugin.
+It can also be used with your favorite SEO plugin to improve your SEO plugin's meta tags and Schema markup (including, All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).

 **You can customize the plugin settings for different languages:**